flyandancexo/VusbPro/README.md

 # The Plan
 - Rewrite Vusb to VusbPro 1.0 (80% DONE)
-- Create a beta USBasp firmware based on VusbPro 1.0
+- Create a beta 10kB/s+ W/R USBasp firmware based on VusbPro 1.0
 - Enhance the algorithms from VusbPro 1.0 to VusbPro 2.0
-- Create a final USBasp firmware with VusbPro 2.0
+- Create a final high speed USBasp firmware with VusbPro 2.0
 - Create a USB bootloader using VusbPro 2.0
 - Create more example projects using VusbPro 2.0
 - Create few good development boards for VusbPro 2.0